barryclark/jekyll-now/_posts/2017/2017-04-13-RPG-Jelly-Plush-Kickstarter-QA.md

 - interviews
 - kickstarter
 layout: post
-description: "Catch the next wave of Yu-Gi-Oh!
-TRADING CARD GAME monsters with Starter Deck: Link Strike"
+description: "I heard about the RPG Jelly Plush Kickstarter via an email announcement with an offer to do an interview."
 featured: rpgjelly.jpg
 author: robk
 ---